ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Test_MRM _DLP_Policies.md

 If you will recall, in the DLP policy that you created, if one IP address is discovered in an email, an email policy tip is displayed in Outlook for the sender that informs him or her that the email contained sensitive data.
 The sender will also receive an email notification, and the email with the sensitive data (in this case, the IP address) will still be sent to the recipient.

-However, if two or more IP addresses are discovered in an email, the email will be blocked.
+However, the email will be blocked if two or more IP addresses are discovered in the mail.
 An email policy tip is displayed in Outlook for the sender just as before, but in this case, the DLP policy was set up to allow the sender to override the blockage and allow the email to be sent.

 **Important:** Unfortunately, you will be unable to test the policy tips in this task.
 As was mentioned in the prior exercise, when you use the Security and Compliance Center to create a DLP policy that contains a policy tip, the policy tip will NOT be displayed if you also created mail flow rules in the Exchange admin center.
-If you will recall, back in Module 4, Lab 4, Exercise 1, you created two mail flow transport rules in Exchange, one using the Exchange admin center and the other using PowerShell.

-Because you created mail transport rules in Exchange in the prior lab, policy tips that you configured for DLP policies in the Security and Compliance Center will NOT work.
-The DLP policy will work, but the policy tip action will not.
+If you will recall, back in Module 4, Lab 4, Exercise 1, you created a mail flow transport rule in the Exchange admin center.
+As a result, the policy tips that you configured for DLP policies in the Security and Compliance Center will NOT work.
+The DLP policy will work, but the policy tip will not be displayed.
 Even if you delete the mail transport rules, the policy tips will still not function.

 Therefore, when you send an email with two IP addresses in this task, all you can do is verify that the email message is blocked.
 The policy tip will not display; therefore, you will be unable to override the blockage and send the email.
-Because we wanted you to experience creating mail transport rules in the earlier lab, we knew this would affect being able to see policy tips in this lab.
+While we wanted you to experience creating mail transport rules in the earlier lab, we also knew this would not allow you to see policy tips in this lab.
 But it was felt that learning how to create mail transport rules in the earlier lab was worth this minor inconvenience in this lab.

 1. Switch to LON-CL1, where you should still be logged into Microsoft 365 as Holly Dickson (**holly@M365xZZZZZZ.onmicrosoft.com)** with a password of **Pa55w.rd**.